DEPI-DevOps/Materials/Topic 4 (Deployment and Release)/README.md

 #### Demo

-Check `terraform_demos` directory to see Ansible in action.
+Check `terraform_demos` directory to see Terraform in action.

 #### Best Practices